Need to generate an XML sitemap for your ecommerce site and products but you're not sure what to include? Keep reading.

 Keep It Fresh!

 Your XML sitemap needs to be fresher than a pillow with a mint on it.
 When you add or remove products, your sitemap needs to be refreshed accordingly.
-Keeping it up to date will allow Google to crawl and index the pages that are currently live on the site.
+Keeping it up-to-date will allow Google to crawl and index the pages that are currently live on the site.
+Also make sure to prioritize your site's most important pages, such as your homepage, landing page, or a popular product page.

 How is an XML Sitemap for Google Different than a Google Products Feed?